9/11 images are seared into photographers' memories

 Alex Webb and his wife, Rebecca Norris Webb, also a photographer, rented a car in Brooklyn after hearing the towers were hit.
 They drove to the edge of the East River with the intention of crossing into Manhattan on foot.

-Webb, 64, usually works alone but his wife insisted on coming along.
+Webb, 64, usually works alone but his wife insisted on coming.

 "She's not a photographer of conflict," Webb says.
 "She takes these sort of often extremely rather delicate and beautiful pictures ... in the natural world.
 I said, 'Wait a minute.
 I don't want to be worried about you coming with me.'
 She said, 'I don't want us to be separated on this day.'"

-In Brooklyn Heights, after the Webbs parked their rental car, a person came out of a doorway and asked if they wanted to see what happened from the building's rooftop.
+In Brooklyn Heights, after the Webbs parked their rental car, a person came out of a doorway and asked if they wanted to see what happened from the rooftop.

-A group of residents had gathered on the roof.
+A group of residents had gathered.
 A mother gently tended to her baby as a thick, dark plume of smoke enveloped lower Manhattan.

 "From the perspective of being a photographer, it was an utterly serendipitous photograph," Webb says of his picture of a mother and child.

 "I came onto the roof and there were some people out there and practically the first picture I took was the series of that woman and baby."

-He added, "Thinking about the picture afterwards, there is something sort of haunting about the notion that here's this baby and this huge disaster behind and there's some sense that, 'Well, this is the world he is coming into.'"
+He added, "Thinking about the picture afterward, there is something sort of haunting about the notion that here's this baby and this huge disaster behind and there's some sense that, 'Well, this is the world he is coming into.'"

 'A life-changing event'